 In the uninstall programs window: look for any recently installed suspicious applications (for example, "SearchZilla"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the feed.search-zilla.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the feed.search-zilla.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 SearchZilla browser hijacker removal from Internet browsers:

 Video showing how to remove browser redirects:

 Remove malicious add-ons from Internet Explorer:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently installed suspicious extensions, select these entries and click "Remove".

 Change your homepage: